wilwaesgoldl/core-engine/README.md

 ### Sample Output

-The console will show detailed logs of the listener's activity.
+The console will show detailed logs of the listener's activity, similar to the following:

 ```
 2023-10-27 10:30:00,123 - [INFO] - Logger initialized.